secureblue/secureblue.github.io/content/FAQ.md

 ### [Why don't KDE Vaults work?](#kde-vaults)
 {: #kde-vaults}

 Similar to the AppImage FAQ, the KDE Vault default backend `cryfs` depends on fuse2.
-For this reason it's recommended that you migrate to an alternative that doesn't depend on fuse2, for example `fscrypt`.
+For this reason, it's recommended that you migrate to an alternative that doesn't depend on fuse2, for example `fscrypt`.
 If you don't want to do so, you can add fuse2 back by layering something that depends on it, as described in the AppImage FAQ.

 ### [How do I provision signed distroboxes?](#distrobox-assemble)
 {: #distrobox-assemble}